yunyu/vertx-twitter-wall/README.md

 Twitter Wall project for Vert.x.
 Streams tweets using Twitter4J through the SockJS event bus bridge.
 Uses mini.css and vue.js on the frontend.

+Uses the Twitter search API to display initial tweets and upgrades to the streaming API when available.

 Usage
 --